Who We Are

 Dr. Scott Mathison

 Scott co-founded Queen West Animal Hospital in 2000.
 He received his Bachelors of Science at McGill University, a Masters of Forest Science in wildlife ecology at Yale University and completed his Doctor of Veterinary Medicine at the Ontario Veterinary College as the class co-valedictorian.
 His professional interests include surgery, dentistry and practice management.
-When not at Queen West, Scott can be found at his cottage on the Bruce Peninsula or in the neighbourhood with his children and Standard Poodles, Willow and Violet.
+When not at Queen West, Scott can be found with his girlfriend and children on their farm in Schomberg, just north of the city.
+With three horses (Ned, Pippa and Shillelagh), two Chihuahuas (Roxy and Kassie), two Standard Poodles (Violet and Willow) and one cat (Bruce), it’s a busy but fun life!

 Our Take: after graduating from Yale, Scott attempted to pursue clowning college and although he never passed a single class he still thinks he’s the funniest person in Toronto.
 He is the president and sole member of the “I love poodles named after plants” club and can often be seen frolicking in the park with his two poodles, Willow and Violet.
 Known by his staff as the human Google; Scott often preaches about travel, literature and ridiculous facts that no one would ever need to know.
 He knows how to make (and drink) a killer cocktail and spends an inordinate amount of time trying to find the new “hot spot” which will be impossible for you to ever get in because it’s so exclusive (or so he tells himself).
 Although he likes to tell the same story over and over again, it never gets old because his story telling technique is unparalleled.
 Staff and clients alike gravitate towards his ability to make you feel one of a kind and this is why he’s the heart of our clinic.